EventideSystems/decidodeck/README.md

 Before contributing, please familiarize yourself with the project's [License](LICENSE) and [Code of Conduct](/doc/CODE_OF_CONDUCT.md).

-You can find details the current state of the Decidodeck's [project board](https://github.com/orgs/EventideSystems/projects/1).
+You can view Decidodeck’s latest development progress on the [Github project board](https://github.com/orgs/EventideSystems/projects/1).